gerac83/rf_simulator/README.md

 That's it! :)

-## RF Snvironment Setup
+## RF Environment Setup

 **Note:** These steps are already executed in the ConstructSim.
 If you wish, you can create a new ROSject and follow these steps.
-If you are unsure, just ask us!
+If you are unsure or you get errors, just ask us!

 After installing ROS, you can now setup your environment for RF.
 For this, run the following commands, each at a time: